VegaDeftwing/OpGuidesHugoSrc/content/Other/HCI3/p_input_devices.md

 * Keep the users hands and arms<footnote>Assuming they have hands and arms!</footnote> in a natural position
 * Characters laid out well for the user’s language(s).

 But how do you get down to the core of this question without just listing traits of ‘goodness’ in existing things, what actual goals should we strive for.

 Should it be one unified device?
+With smart phones and tablets, the trend sure seems to be to make everything a touchscreen.

-Probably not.
-Bret Victor rejects this idea in his post *[A Brief Rant On The Future Of Interaction Design](https://opentabletdriver.net)*,
+{{< bigquote "*[A Brief Rant On The Future Of Interaction Design](https://opentabletdriver.net)* by Bret Victor" >}}

-{{< bigquote "Bret Victor" >}}

 I call this technology **Pictures Under Glass**.
 Pictures Under Glass sacrifice all the tactile richness of working with our hands, offering instead a hokey visual facade.